kuznetsov-radio/gxmodelfitting/README.md

 bestQ - 3D array (N_a\*N_b\*1, where N_a and N_b are the sizes of the alist and blist arrays, respectively) of the obtained best-fit heating rates Q0 at different values of a and b.<br/>
 ItotalObs, ItotalMod - 3D arrays (N_a\*N_b\*1) of the total observed and model radio fluxes at different values of a and b.
 The fluxes correspond to the obtained best-fit Q0 values.<br/>
 CC - 3D array (N_a\*N_b\*1) of the correlation coefficients of the observed and model radio maps at different values of a and b.
 The coefficients correspond to the obtained best-fit Q0 values.<br/>
 shiftX, shiftY - 3D arrays (N_a\*N_b\*1) of the shifts (in arcseconds) applied to the observed radio maps to obtain the best correlation with the model maps, at different values of a, b, and frequency.
-The shifts correspond to the obtained best-fit Q0 values.<br/>
+The shifts correspond to the obtained best-fit Q0 values.
+If the input is in the form of 1D profiles, shiftY is always zero.<br/>
 rho, chi, eta - 3D arrays (N_a\*N_b\*1) of the obtained rho^2, chi^2, and eta^2 metrics at different values of a and b.
 Note that only one of those metrics (defined by the 'metric' keyword) is actually minimized; two other metrics correspond to the obtained best-fit Q0 values.<br/>
 Note, that if the algorithm has failed to find the best-fit heating rate Q0 at a certain combination of a and b (e.g., the used metric has no minimum within the valid Q0 range, or has more than one local minimum), the corresponding bestQ, ItotalMod, CC, rho, chi, and eta are set to NaN.<br/>
 If the data for a certain combination of a and b are missing (because the search for the best-fit Q0 is performed only within a subset of the rectangular area determined by the regular grids alist and blist), the corresponding bestQ, ItotalMod, CC, rho, chi, and eta are set to -1.
 Therefore, when  analyzing the results, only the points where bestQ is finite and bestQ>0 should be considered.
 If the Summary\*.sav file exists, it will be overwritten.<br/>